home of the famous all-around

 10:30am - 8:00pm

-In the past eight years, Kira's Kruisers have raised over $460,000 for pediatric brain tumor research at Dana-Farber.
+In the past nine years, Kira's Kruisers have raised over $530,000 for pediatric brain tumor research at Dana-Farber.
 This year they are, once again, designating the funds raised towards the Pediatric Low Grade Astrocytoma (PLGA) brain tumor program at Dana-Farber.
 This program has a multifaceted approach to research.
 While funding projects in the basic science arena is critical to the success of finding more effective treatments and a cure, the PLGA program takes a unique approach and has a turbo-charged agenda to identify targeted drug therapies that will impact tumor growth.
 Drug development for pediatric diseases (especially brain cancer) has NEVER seen this type of energy and productivity in the past and this is what makes the PLGA Program at Dana-Farber Cancer Institute truly unique and effective.

 Please consider supporting this great cause!
 Donations can be made by visiting Pat’s walk page.
 No dollar amount is too small and every donation helps Kira and kids like her battle this disease!